 It’s important to pay your bills on time to protect your credit health.
-Late payments can be reported to the credit bureaus, appear on your credit report and negatively impact your credit scores for up to seven years.
+Late payments can negatively impact your credit scores for up to seven years.

 If you’ve already missed a payment, all is not lost.
 Here’s how to protect your credit health when you missed a bill payment.

 1. Understand How Late Payments Are Reported

 Late payments won’t land on your credit report the day you miss the due date.
 You can avoid damaging your credit – or avoid further damage – if you move quickly.

 Late payments aren’t reported to credit bureaus until they’re at least 30 days late, at which point they can significantly lower your credit score.
 After that, the late payments are updated again when they’re 60 days and 90 days late.
 Once a payment is 120 days late it can be sold to a debt collection agency and damage your credit score even more.

 So just because your payment is a few days overdue doesn’t mean your credit is already damaged.
 And even if the payment is 30 days (or more) overdue, you can avoid further negative impact to your credit by paying it off before the payment is periodically updated.